King of the Hammers Rules for Spectator Safety

 Offroading: Johnson Valley offers a riding opportunity for every skill level.
 The South east portion of the riding area offers a large mass of hills known to rock crawlers world wide as the “Hammers.”
 This area is for experts .
 Most of this area will be included in the King of the Hammers (KOH) race course, please be aware of the course markers, and make note of the direction of travel.
 Do not drive against the direction of the course at any time during KOH week.
 North of the Hammers offers a quality riding experience for novice and intermediate riders and some small dune riding experience.
 There are two car/truck courses for racing in the north central and western portions of the valley and offers four events each year These areas may also be used for the KOH race, please make note of course markers and the direction of travel.
 Anderson Dry Lake on the western boundary of the area is used for casual riding for intermediate and novice riders.
 It is also used extensively as a staging area for competitive motorcycle events.
 Cougar Buttes has many uses and is a very popular with off-roaders.
 The butte boast areas with small rolling hills for the novice, rocky ridges for the more experienced riders, huge rock structures for the rock crawlers and is a popular place for motorcycle trials events.
 The 188,000 acre of-highway vehicle riding area has something for every rider at every skill level.
 Please be aware of your surroundings as we are sharing the park with multiple types of off-road recreation during the King of the Hammers event.

 Rules for recreational visitors to Johnson valley are as follows;

-- Helmets are required on all ATVs!
+- Helmets are required on all ATVs and UTVs!
 Also, there are no passengers allowed on ATVs.

 - All vehicles must have a muffler or spark arrester and have either a street-legal license or be registered as an off-highway vehicle.